 Andrea is a photographer and loves to see the big picture.
 She gets excited about planning events and brainstorming with clients.
 Sara is a painter who also has a ton of graphic and exhibition design experience under her belt and is able to think spatially about flow for everything from websites to exhibition and event spaces.

-JC: What role does community and networking play in taking action?
+JC: What role do community and networking play in taking action?

 JC: Was there a specific point in the process when you felt things ‘clicked’?
 If so, could you share more about that?